Aymara people: Bolivian Aymara activism

 In the 1960s, peasant student activists and intellectuals in La Paz, developed a group on the basis of the ideology of Fausto Reinaga (1906–1994).
 Felipe Quispe (1942–2021) organised the group.
 He founded the Tupac Katari Guerrilla Army, in 1989.
 Despite the imprisonment of Quispe, the group was involved in violent incidents until 1995.

 Quispe was released from prison in 1997.
 He then reinvigorated the CSUTCB (Confederación sindical única de trabajadores campesinos de Bolivia or Unified Syndical Confederation of Peasant Workers of Bolivia) which had first formed in 1979 to represent Aymara people.

 Between 2000 and 2005, a succession of protests, such as the Bolivian gas conflict in 2003 and mass protests in 2005, toppled the government of Carlos Mesa.

-Along Katarist lines, the Movement Towards Socialism (Movimiento al Socialismo – Instrumento Político por la Soberanía de los Pueblos or MAS) political party evolved to support coco farmers, mine workers and the urban poor.
+Along Katarist lines, the Movement Towards Socialism (Movimiento al Socialismo – Instrumento Político por la Soberanía de los Pueblos or MAS) political party evolved to support coca farmers, mine workers and the urban poor.
 The party, under the leadership of Evo Morales and the concept of a "pre-european colonial utopia" was democratically elected to government in December 2005.
 It remained the incumbent party until the 2025 Bolivian general election.